davidcavazos/marble-madness-3d/README.md

 1. Make sure development software is installed
 From YaST check the following: gcc-g++ make cmake-gui git

-2. Install the dependencies
+2. Install dependencies
 From YaST check the following: boost-devel sdl-devel Mesa-devel

-2.5 Install Bullet Physics
+2.1 Install Bullet Physics
-cmake ../bullet-trunk-rev2600 -G "Unix Makefiles" -DBUILD_EXTRAS=off -DBUILD_DEMOS=off -DINSTALL_LIBS=on
+Navigate to the folder where the build will be compiled (preferably outside the source) cmake ../bullet-trunk-rev2600 -G "Unix Makefiles" -DBUILD_EXTRAS=off -DBUILD_DEMOS=off -DINSTALL_LIBS=on make sudo make install

+2.2 Install Open Asset Import Library
+Navigate to the folder where the build will be compiled (preferably outside the source) cmake ../assimp--3.0.1270-source-only -G "Unix Makefiles" -DBUILD_ASSIMP_SAMPLES=off make sudo make install

 3. Download from GitHub repository
 Navigate to the folder the source code will be downloaded